jxom/react-loads/README.md

 - `"cache-only"`: `useLoads` will only return data from the cache.
 It will not invoke the async function.

-- `"cache-first"`: If a value for the promise already exists in the Loads cache, then `useLoads` will return the value that is in the cache, otherwise it will invoke the promise.
+- `"cache-first"`: If a value for the loader already exists in the Loads cache, then `useLoads` will return the value that is in the cache, otherwise it will invoke the async function.

-- `"cache-and-load"`: This is the default value and means that `useLoads` will return with the cached value if found, but regardless of whether or not a value exists in the cache, it will always invoke the promise.
+- `"cache-and-load"`: This is the default value and means that `useLoads` will return with the cached value if found, but regardless of whether or not a value exists in the cache, it will always invoke the async function.

-- `"load-only"`: This means that `useLoads` will not return the cached data altogether, and will only return the data resolved from the promise.
+- `"load-only"`: This means that `useLoads` will not return the cached data altogether, and will only return the data resolved from the async function.

 #### `onReject`